deoktr/raudit/README.md

 - Ensure logrotate is used
 - Ensure rsyslog is used
 - Ensure secure boot and TPM are setup
-- Ensure LSM is configured at boot with either AppArmor or SELiinux
+- Ensure LSM is configured at boot with either AppArmor or SELinux
 - Ensure AppArmor profiles are used for some processes
 - Ensure firejail is used for some processes
 - Ensure `/tmp` is managed by systemd `tmp.mount` unit, and is cleaned on shutdown